 The Earning Potential

 Many healthcare careers are extremely lucrative, with many walking away with six figures under their belt.
+Others such as PTs can make around $75,000 a year according to a physical therapist salary study.
 It makes sense – healthcare requires hard work, high levels of education, and a strong will.
 The earning potential doesn’t end when a role is secured, too – registered nurses can work their way up to other more lucrative careers such as family nurse practitioners.
 Click here to see how one would go about becoming an FNP.

 While the hefty paycheck is not why many people enter the healthcare sector, it is an excellent motivator.
 Some of the highest paying healthcare roles are: